codelawcorp/devmode/README.md

 #### Less errros
-- Compared to `docker-compose`, Developing inside right inside Kubernetes provides a **lesser scope of potential errors**.
+Compared to `docker-compose`, developing right inside Kubernetes provides a **lesser scope of potential errors**.
 Locally there are to many things you have to do imitate parity.
 Here is the list of pitfalls added when you develop locally:
     - docker-compose:
         - yaml syntax errors
         - Docker VM configuration discrepancies